-Pages [list applicable pages] of this document may contain trade secrets or commercial or financial information that is privileged or confidential, and is exempt from public disclosure.
-Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance or loan agreement between the submitter and the Government.
-The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source.
+Pages [list applicable pages] of this document may contain business sensitive, trade secrets, proprietary, or otherwise confidential information that is exempt from public disclosure.
+Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance agreement between the submitter and the government.
+The government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source.
 [End of Notice]